oslabs-beta/kaptn/README.md

 ### Krane Cluster Manager

 Our all-new Krane Cluster Manager allows you to control your clusters at the click of a button.
-Simply choose from the options at the top of the screen, and you have the following options:
+Simply choose "Nodes & Pods" or "Deployments" at the top of the screen, and you'll have the following options:

 - Nodes:
     - View Live CPU and Memory Use
-    - View Historical CPU and Memory Use
+    - View Graph of Historical CPU and Memory Use
-    - View Yaml
+    - View Node Yaml
     - Decribe Node
     - Drain Node
     - Cordon Node